Strange behavior of rapidity dependent strangeness enhancement of particles containing and not containing leading quarks: The UrQMD model

+where A and B are free parameters, A = 0.275 and B = 0.42.
+The parameters A and B respectively represent the standard deviation and mean of the distribution as shown in Eqn. \ref{eq5_2}. $f(x)_{prod}$ and $f(x)_{lead}$ are the fragmentation function of produced particles and leading nucleons respectively.

-Ultra relativistic Quantum Molecular Dynamics (UrQMD) \cite{urqmd1, urqmd2} is a microscopic model based on a phase space description of $p+p$, $p+A$ and $A+A$ collisions that remains successful in describing the observables of heavy ion collisions over an energy range $E_{lab}$ = 100 AMeV to $\sqrt{s}$ = 200 GeV \cite{petersen, li, sb, wang}.
-At low and intermediate energies ($\sqrt{s} < $ 5 GeV), it describes the phenomenology of heavy ion collisions in terms of interactions between known hadrons and their resonances.
-At higher energies ($\sqrt{s} >$ 5 GeV), the excitation of color strings and their subsequent fragmentation into hadrons are taken into account.
-In this model, strange hadrons in heavy ion collision may either be produced in the very early stage in the initial collisions among the incoming nucleons or in the later stage through secondary collisions among the produced particles \cite{bass}.
-In low energy domain i.e., close to threshold energy, strangeness can either be produced in NN reaction channel directly e.g. $p+p \longrightarrow p+ \Lambda + K^{+}$ or in two steps reactions such as $p + p \longrightarrow N + N^{*}_{1710}$ and finally $N^{*}_{1710} \longrightarrow Y + K^{+}$.
-At higher incident beam energies, particle production in general is dominated by string excitation and fragmentation \cite{bass}.
-Other than string excitation and fragmentation, the multi-strange hyperons like $\Omega$(sss) can also be produced via $\Xi K^-\rightarrow \Omega\pi$ channel.
+\textbf{Strange particle production in UrQMD:} As far as the production of strange hadrons is concerned, in heavy-ion collisions, they may either be produced in the very early stage in the initial collisions among the incoming nucleons or at the later stage through secondary collisions among the produced particles \cite{Bass1}.
+In low energy domain, that is, close to threshold energy, strange particles can either be produced in NN reaction channel directly, also known as \emph{associated strangeness production}, e.g., $p + p \rightarrow p + \Lambda + K^+$ or in two steps reactions such as $p + p \rightarrow N + N^*_{1710}$ and finally $N^*_{1710} \rightarrow Y + K^+$.
+As already discussed, at higher incident beam energies, strange particle production, in general, is dominated by string excitation and fragmentation \cite{Bass1}.
+It is to be noted here that other than string excitation and fragmentation, the multi-strange hyperons like $\Omega^-$(sss) can also be produced via strangeness exchange reaction channels like $\Xi K^− \rightarrow \Omega \pi$.